Isabella Dryden

-Isabella Dryden (born October 14, 1917) is a Canadian educator known for teaching computer classes at the age of 102.
+Isabella Margaret Dryden (October 14, 1917 – May 17, 2024) was a Canadian educator known for teaching computer classes at the age of 102.
 She also supervised the business education curriculum used in Manitoba's public school system and is credited with making business studies a degree course at Manitoba's main university.

 Background

-Born in 1917, Dryden grew up on a farm in Manitoba, in the district of Lenore, the oldest of five children.
+Born on October 14, 1917, Dryden grew up on a farm in Manitoba, in the district of Lenore, the oldest of five children.
 Her parents were John and Mary Dryden.
 When she was 12 years old, her father died and Dryden helped her mother raise her younger siblings.

 From the age of six, Dryden taught her brothers and sisters how to read and count.
 On her first day of school in grade one, she knew she wanted to become a teacher one day.
 She left home to obtain a teaching certificate from Central Normal School in Winnipeg.
 Dryden remained single her whole life, seeing as women teachers were not permitted to marry in the 1930s.
-She however has many nieces and nephews that she stays in touch with through the internet.
+She however had many nieces and nephews that she stayed in touch with through the internet.

+Dryden died in Winnipeg on May 17, 2024, at the age of 106.